 public void sort(List list, ComparatorClass c)

-When we call the sort method, it internally calls the compare method and doing the comparison.
+When we call the sort method, it internally calls the compare method and does the comparison.

-Return 1: If the first element is greater then the second element
+Return 1: If the first element is greater than the second element

-Return -1: If the second element is greater then the first element
+Return -1: If the second element is greater than the first element

 Return 0: If both the elements are equals

-The compare method use this result and do swapping if required.
+The compare method uses this result and does swapping if required.

 //A Java program to demonstrate Comparator interface import java.io.*; import java.util.*; // A class 'Movie' that implements Comparable class Movie implements Comparable<Movie> { private double rating; private String name; private int year; // Used to sort movies by year public int compareTo(Movie m) { return this.year - m.year; } // Constructor public Movie(String nm, double rt, int yr) { this.name = nm; this.rating = rt; this.year = yr; } // Getter methods for accessing private data public double getRating() { return rating; } public String getName() { return name; } public int getYear() { return year; } } // Class to compare Movies by ratings class RatingCompare implements Comparator<Movie> { public int compare(Movie m1, Movie m2) { if (m1.getRating() < m2.getRating()) return -1; if (m1.getRating() > m2.getRating()) return 1; else return 0; } } // Class to compare Movies by name class NameCompare implements Comparator<Movie> { public int compare(Movie m1, Movie m2) { return m1.getName().compareTo(m2.getName()); } } // Driver class class Main { public static void main(String[] args) { ArrayList<Movie> list = new ArrayList<Movie>(); list.add(new Movie("Force Awakens", 8.3, 2015)); list.add(new Movie("Star Wars", 8.7, 1977)); list.add(new Movie("Empire Strikes Back", 8.8, 1980)); list.add(new Movie("Return of the Jedi", 8.4, 1983)); // Sort by rating : (1) Create an object of ratingCompare // (2) Call Collections.sort // (3) Print Sorted list System.out.println("Sorted by rating"); RatingCompare ratingCompare = new RatingCompare(); Collections.sort(list, ratingCompare); for (Movie movie: list) System.out.println(movie.getRating() + " " + movie.getName() + " " + movie.getYear()); // Call overloaded sort method with RatingCompare // (Same three steps as above) System.out.println("\nSorted by name"); NameCompare nameCompare = new NameCompare(); Collections.sort(list, nameCompare); for (Movie movie: list) System.out.println(movie.getName() + " " + movie.getRating() + " " + movie.getYear()); // Uses Comparable to sort by year System.out.println("\nSorted by year"); Collections.sort(list); for (Movie movie: list) System.out.println(movie.getYear() + " " + movie.getRating() + " " + movie.getName()+" "); } }

-if still, you have any doubt then you can refer the below method
+If you still have any doubts, then you can refer to the below method

 Comparable vs Comparator